gentoo-mirror/pg_overlay/README.md

 3 - Rust with various optimizations

-4 - Kwin-Lowlatency

-5 - Modified ebuilds for various packages rewritten with intention to be live & minimal
+4 - Modified ebuilds for various packages rewritten with intention to be live & minimal